 mod_10_18 Amendment To Capacity Settlement Publication From Monthly To Daily

 Proposer delivered a presentation summarising the requirement for this proposal.
-Proposer advised that this earlier publication meets the existing timeline however, SEMOs preference is to make this an explicit obligation in the Code for clarity and also so that SEMO will be obliged to adhere to the daily timelines if implemented.
+Proposer advised that this earlier publication meets the existing timeline (i.e. the systems are currently set up for daily publication) however, SEMOs preference is to make this an explicit obligation in the Code to align with the systems, for clarity and also so that SEMO will be obliged under the Code itself to adhere to the daily timelines if this Modification is implemented.

 Committee were in agreement to vote on this proposal.